-- One application per institution - Different campuses of a university are considered as different institutions - Multiple applications submitted from one institution?
+- One application per institution - Different campuses of a university system are considered different institutions - Multiple applications submitted from one institution?
 CLIR will only accept one per call

 An eligible institution can only submit one application per cycle.
 If an institution submits more than one proposal, CLIR will contact the responsible parties and ask them to select just one for consideration.